SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 <!--more-->

 **To summarize it in one sentence: I deal with data modeling.**
-I pursue the question how we can build data models of knowledge graphs which also comply with requirements towards data quality and privacy.
+I pursue the question how we can build knowledge graphs which also comply with requirements towards data quality and privacy.
-In particular I investigate on the one hand methods of knowledge engineering, so which steps need to be performed to create such knowledge graphs, and on the other hand the user-friendly visualization of data constraints.
+In particular I investigate on the one hand methods of knowledge engineering, so which steps need to be performed to create such knowledge graphs, and on the other hand the user-friendly visualization of data constraints such that also *non-experts* can create such constraints.

 # The big picture